Vishwaa-Idiosyncrat/Id1110-F15/README.md

     Gaurav Nagar (102201026)

-        Coded for making the GUI interface and then tried to add a color theme to it.
-Then tried to make a temporary website for the bot using Gradio module, helped in making the project report and readme file.
+        Helped  for making the GUI interface and then tried to add a color theme to it.
+Then made a temporary website for the bot using Gradio module and made the bot to differentiate greeting response and user response for the website, helped in making the project report and readme file.